TRPMAN/DevOps-1/README.md

 Welcome to my DevOps learning repository! 🚀

-This repository is a personal project where I document and organize my progress as I learn various DevOps tools, practices, and workflows.
-Each branch in this repository represents a different topic, concept, or tool I’m currently exploring or have completed studying.
+This is where I document my hands-on learning, practical exercises, and real-world simulations as I build up my DevOps skill set.

 ## 🔍 How to Use

 - Browse the available branches to explore different topics.
-- Each branch contains relevant notes, code examples, and practice configurations related to a specific DevOps area (e.g., Git, CI/CD, Docker, Kubernetes, Terraform, etc.).
+- Each branch contains relevant notes, code examples, and practice configurations related to a specific DevOps area.

 ## 📚 Topics Covered

-Some of the topics I plan to (or already have) explored include:
+Some of the topics I plan to explored include:

-- Version Control with Git
-- Continuous Integration / Continuous Deployment (CI/CD)
+- Linux
+- Vagrant&Linux Server
+- Network
+- Containers
+- Bash Scripting
-- Docker & Containerization
+- AWS
-- Kubernetes & Orchestration
+- Jenkins
-- Infrastructure as Code (IaC) with Terraform
+- Terraform
+- Ansible
+- Docker
-- Monitoring & Logging
+- Kubernetes
-- Cloud Providers (AWS, Azure, GCP)
+- Some of Hands-on Project

 ## 📌 Purpose

 This project is intended for personal learning and growth.
 If you find anything useful, feel free to explore, use, or contribute!

-## 📬 Feedback

-Feel free to open an issue or contact me if you have suggestions or advice!

 ---
 Happy learning! 💡